ebrow170/EN.601.257.01.FA24/README.md

  ##Development:
  	##First Deliverable:
   		We created a very bare bones version of the project for the first level.
 We have a base representing the landscape, along with boxes representing the castle/base spawn, the User (knight), and one stationary enemy.
 The user controlled character is able to move along two axis (along the landscape) and when collided with the enemy and on left click, the enemy is "hit".
 We also created a makeshift start menu before the game starts.
-For the next iteration we will grow closer to our goal to make the user navigate a 3d plane, but for now we wanted to get the basics down for this iteration.
+This iteration was mainly focusing on getting the core concepts down, but Iteration 2 and 3 will be geared towards building our game towards our final goal.
     ![image](https://github.com/user-attachments/assets/063c8526-6a93-4ef4-8f5f-a2970b07dbe7)